(this page was last updated in August 2021)

 “Anonymity”, my most recent project, a work in process, aims to reveal the individuality hidden in the midst of the anonymity of a multitude.
 Most of the photos are taken at Oxford Circus tube station in London.

-once inside the site, click on the arrow for full screen.
+To access the books, click on the links bellow.
+Once on the website, click on the arrow for full screen.